-The assumption is that if they dress nice, people will follow Spencer and his fellow travellers on their road to a white ethno-state where pasty people can listen to Jack Johnson records and play frisbee in glorious racial homogeneity.
+The assumption is that if they dress nice, people will follow Spencer and his fellow travelers on their road to a white ethno-state where pasty people can listen to Jack Johnson records and play Frisbee in glorious racial homogeneity.

-Inside a bunker-like conference room in the Ronald Reagan Building, leading white nationalist thinkers lectured the audience on "preserving their heritage" after the inevitable collapse of Western civilisation.
+Inside a bunker-like conference room in the Ronald Reagan Building, leading white nationalists thinkers lectured the audience on "preserving their heritage" after the inevitable collapse of Western Civilization.

 However, there were a surprising number of younger people.
 When Spencer asked the crowd how many were 29 or younger, around a quarter to a third of the hands in the room shot up.
-That might be because of the steeply discounted "millennial" tickets – only $55 (£34) for those under 25, instead of the regular $185 (£115).
+That might be because of the steeply discounted “millennial” tickets—only $55 for those under 25, instead of the regular $185.
 During a coffee break that mysteriously lacked any coffee, I talked to some hip millennial white nationalists to ask them, essentially, why the heck they were here.

 “What would you say to the protesters outside who say it’s racist?”
 I asked her.